Profile photo

 • Evolving intelligence from scratch, without the internet, like how natural evolution created us.

-In practice, I'm espcially interested in meta-learning, RL, automatic environment generation, and multi-agent self-play.
+In practice, I'm especially interested in meta-learning, RL, automatic environment generation, and multi-agent self-play.

 Research